pculture/miro-user-manual/en/searching.rst

    supports a handful of them.
 If you would like to help us add support for additional websites, let us know.

-   Additionally, Miro's support for some websites is mediocre.
+   Additionally, Miro's support for some websites could be bette.
 If you would like to help us make website support better, let us know.

    For more information on contributin, see :ref:`Contributing
    <contributing>`.

 .. index:: searching; saving a search